 This study explores the potential for water level management in the Lunan Water, an agricultural catchment in Eastern Scotland, to deliver improvements in ecosystem services across a range of beneficiaries.
 The catchment is subject to several water ecosystem pressures, including flooding of the upper and lower reaches, morphological pressures and diffuse pollution impacting standing waters and rare lowland mesotrophic wetlands, and water abstraction at low flows.
 Water level and flow management from upper catchment standing waters has the potential to mitigate some of these pressures.
 We make an assessment of the potential for managing water levels to (a) mitigate flood risk, particularly in the upper catchment (b) protect high value lowland wetlands from damaging inputs of nutrients from Balgavies Loch (c) deliver water for low flows.
 The analysis is based on (1) historic flow and water level records for river and wetland water bodies in the catchment; (2) empirical modelling of water level impact of existing and new weir gates associated with a water mill at the outlet to the Loch; (3) ecological requirements of river and wetland water bodies; (4) existing water abstraction licenses and returns on actual useage by irrigators; (5) economic analysis of impacts of restricted irrigation; (6) stakeholder perceptions.
 The resolution of technical barriers to achievement of this delivery is discussed, e.g. through adoption of flexible hydraulic controls allowing more adaptive management than is currently the case.
 Analysis suggests that implementation of flexible hydraulic controls linking ecological, flood risk and irrigation requirements through an agreed payment mechanism, could be successful.
-Infrastructure, such as upgrading of an existing weir using tilting weir technology, and management leading to reduced risk of flooding, improved aquatic and wetland ecology and wetland eutrophication and low flows could be perhaps be partially funded by the private and public benefits of enhanced flood protection and agricultural water availability through a Payments for Ecosystem Services scheme.
+A scheme where those who benefit from water management measures make payments to those who carry them out - called a Payment for Ecosystems Services scheme could be introduced, funded by through both public and private sources.
+Such a scheme could involve upgrading of an existing weir using tilting weir technology, management leading to reduced risk of flooding, improved aquatic and wetland ecology and wetland eutrophication and low flows."
 Keywords: water level control, abstraction, flood risk, lowland wetlands, ecosystem services.